akiipli/Allan/README.md

 Press Alt+A. Gray line appears.
 You must be in Bind Mode.
 Exit Bind Mode and select point B, press Shift+G to move around, right-click to cancel movement.
 No poses for IK chains.
 No playback for them.
 All must be done.
-Maybe needs hierarchical chains system.
 Submitted into Trips Code folder Scenes IK a1 to serve as testfile.
 This file opens only in IK project.